tantinlala/analog-garage-robotics-sw-challenge/README.md

 ## Launching simulated safety system

-MVSim was used for a visual simulator in lieu of ros2_ur5_interface due to the ursim_e-series docker image only being built for amd64 platforms (my personal computer is arm64).
-MVSim is a lightweight mobile robotics simulator and is installed as part of my docker image.
+mvsim was used for a visual simulator in lieu of ros2_ur5_interface due to the ursim_e-series docker image only being built for amd64 platforms (my personal computer is arm64). mvsim is a lightweight mobile robotics simulator and is installed as part of my docker image.

 To launch a simulated safety system that can be viewed visually, go through the following steps:
 1. Run `./launch_mvsim.sh` to start up a simulated mobile robot.
 Wait until the mvsim GUI shows up.